 Once you've created the CSV file, validate it to check for errors then import it.
+Duplicate records are skipped and are not added.

-► To import devices:
+To import devices:

 - 1. Choose Administration > Import > Import Devices. - 2.
 Click Browse and select the CSV file to import.
 Click Open. - 3.
 Click Validate.
 The Analysis Report area shows the file contents. - If the file is not valid, an error message appears.
 Click OK and look at the Problems area of the page for a description of the problems with the file.
 Click Save to File to save the problems list.
 Correct your CSV file and then try to validate it again.
-See Troubleshoot CSV File Problems (on page 424). - 4.
+See Troubleshoot CSV File Problems (on page 388). - 4.
 Click Import. - 5.
 Check the Actions area to see the import results.
 Items that imported successfully show in green text.
 Items that failed import show in red text.
-Items that failed import because a duplicate item already exists or was already imported also show in red text. - 6.
-To view more import results details, check the Audit Trail report.
-See Audit Trail Entries for Importing (on page 423).
+Items that failed import because a duplicate item already exists or was already imported also show in red text. - To view more import results details, check the Audit Trail report.
+See Audit Trail Entries for Importing (on page 387).